Effect-TS/schema/README.md

 ```

 ## Pretty print

+**Note**.
+The Pretty module will be extracted into a separate package in the near future.

 The `pretty` function provided by the `@fp-ts/schema/Pretty` module represents a way of pretty-printing values that conform to a given `Schema`.